-Our 40-plus years of continuous profitable growth is a testament to the confidence our clients place in us, to the commitment of our members, and to the sound business model and sustaining principles on which we were founded.
+Our 40-plus years of continuous growth is a testament to the confidence our clients place in us, to the commitment of our consultants, and to the sound principles on which we were founded and the resilient business model and sustaining principles on which we were founded by which we operate.

 1976 – 1986